SuperOfficeDocs/superoffice-docs/docs/developer-portal/security/get-client-secret.md

 ---
 title: Create a new client secret
 uid: dp-get-client-secret
-description: How to create a new client secret in the SuperOffice developer portal.
+description: How to create a new client secret in the SuperOffice Developer Portal.
 author: Bergfrid Dias
 so.date: 06.05.2022
-keywords: devportal, app, client secret so.topic: howto so.version: so.envir: cloud
+keywords: Developer Portal, app, client secret so.topic: howto so.version: so.envir: cloud